pematon/mysql-session-handler/README.md

 ## Installation

-Prefered way to install is by [Composer](http://getcomposer.org/):
-The best way to install pematon/mysql-session-handler is by using [Composer](http://getcomposer.org/):
+Preferred way to install pematon/mysql-session-handler is by using [Composer](http://getcomposer.org/):

 ```sh
 $ composer require pematon/mysql-session-handler:~1.0